nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-    Save the file and quit VI.
+1. Notice we have added a few new fields using $variables, like the $server_name, $request_time, etc.  You can modify this as you like to suit your needs.

-    Notice we have added a few new fields using $variables, like the $server_name, $request_time, etc.  You can modify this as you like to suit your needs.
+1. Similar to `/etc/nginx/conf.d` folder we have volume mounted `etc/nginx/includes` folder.
+So any changes that you make within this folder locally will sync up within the running `nginx-oss` container.

 1. Now you need to tell NGINX where to find these new log format definitions.
-Using VI, edit your nginx.conf, to add your `/includes/log_formats` folder as a search location:
+Edit your `nginx.conf`, uncomment line #24 to add your `/includes/log_formats` folder as a search location:

     ```nginx
     http {